6Bolt/Hook-Of-The-Reaper/README.md

 # Hook-Of-The-Reaper
 ![HookOfTheReaperLogo330](https://github.com/user-attachments/assets/ff4479bc-adf3-4b0f-8dfb-0a8755b2ad6b)

+# ****** 6Bolt.com Email Spoofed  ******
+Saw that someone has been spoofing emails from 6Bolt.com domain.
+I have updated my DNS records, so that these emails will now be quarantined or put into spam.
+If you got an email from 6Bolt.com asking for money, please ignore it.
+I will never ask for anything, especially money.

 # ****** I am Out ******
 Sorry, but after working on the acrylic panels on Monday, I slept all Tuesday, and most of Wednesday.
 Instead of giving a date on when I will be back, I am just going to put “I am Out” message.
 When I get back, I will take it down.
 Then I won’t give false dates on when I will be back.
 Also, gives me time to rest and get back to things.
 When I am tired, I make many mistakes, and not good doing anything.
 I always think I can do more, but I need to start taken care of myself and do the need rest when after doing work.
 Being disabled sucks.